FierceEagle/fierceeagle.github.io/index.md

 London, England, Captial of an old Empire that sailed forth to conquere the world in search of tea and spices only to return to a diet of <a href="http://www.foodsofengland.co.uk/peawet.htm">pea wet</a> and beer.
 Or does it?
 As a consequence of its history, London today is one of the most multicultural cities in Europe and consequenty also one of the most multiculinary ones.
 This allows us to analyse data about eating habits of modern Londoners to learn what on our plates divide us and what defines us.

-In the following we want to analyse a data set of the Tesco Purchases of Tesco Loyality Card holders in districts of the Greater London metropolitain area, and combine this with information about the areas inhabitants collected by the Greater London census.
+In the following we want to analyse a data set of the Tesco purchases of Tesco Loyality Card holders in districts of the Greater London metropolitain area, and combine this with information about the areas inhabitants collected by the Greater London census to form a picture of the interplay between nutrition and socio-economic realities.

-Our goal is to learn about the interplay of food consumption and socio-economic circumstances and to be possibly predict socio-economic facts about an area based on knowledge of its consumption habits.

 ### What is a Tesco?

-Tesco is the largest overall supermarket chain and thus also the largest out of the four domestic chains in the UK.
+Tesco is the largest supermarket chain in the UK and thus also the largest out of the four domestic chains *(Asda, Sainsbury's, Tesco and Morrisions)* in the UK.
 It has a wide spread all over the Greater London metropolitian area as can be seen below.

 {% include Store_Locations_London.html %}

 To give a rough outline, we start of with a <a href='#PreCurs'>precursory look </a>into the data we have collected, and also look into the question: <a href='#WhoIsTesco'>"Who is a Tesco Customer"</a>.
 Following this, as a foundation for later analysis and to help with the understanding of the data we want to <a href='#Londoners'>cluster</a> areas based on socio-economic factors and look into their interplay.
 This also allows us to assign
-<a href='#Labeling'>discrete inforamtion</a> for later analysis.
+<a href='#Labeling'>discrete information</a> for later analysis.
 Following this, we aim to train predictive models that allows us to
 <a href='#Ensemble'>predict</a>  socio-economic facts about an area based on their consumption habits.
+To address the black box approach our choosen models represent, we addionally choose to try to model the prediction using more explainable models, such as Decision Trees and association rules.

 ## Why it is important

 Why is food important, sounds like an easy question to answer, however besides the importance of having sufficent food, the modern day issue in developed countries is having a proper composition and balance of nutirents.
 An improper diet might not lead to inbalanced <a href="https://en.wikipedia.org/wiki/Humorism">humors</a>, as ancient doctors believed, but has far more intertwined effect on the individuals health.

-This becomes also important as an issue of public health, as the UK as most other European Countries uses a socalised healthcare system, in which individual well-being and preventable health-outcomes become a <a href="https://www.bmj.com/content/349/bmj.g5143">societal concern</a>.
+This becomes also important as an issue of public health, as the UK as most other European Countries maintains a socalised healthcare system, in which individual well-being and preventable health-outcomes become a <a href="https://www.bmj.com/content/349/bmj.g5143">societal concern</a>.

 Common concerns in nutrion include high Saturated Fat consumption, high Sugar Consumption, low Fibre Consumption and a low distribution of nutrients, thus an unbalanced or skewed diet.

 ## What the Data says

-The original Tesco data set was created based on purchase histories of Tesco Loyality Card holders, that were then aggreagted based on Place of Residency of the card holder to different census areas in the Greater London area.
+The original Tesco data set was created based on purchase histories of Tesco Loyality Card holders, that were then aggreagted based on the place of residency of the card holder to different level of granularity of census areas in the Greater London area.
 The data set, while enormus with 411 million individual purchased items, does not allow to attribute the purchases to individuals or groups of individuals, i.e families.
-Thus instead the researchers opted for tracking consumption habits in the different areas based on an average area product, an abstraction of nutirent content for each product that is consumed in the area.
+On the one hand, because this would present a clear breach of privacy and on the other hand, because the cards don't carry this attributive information.
+Instead the researchers opted for tracking consumption habits in the different areas based on an average area product, an abstraction of nutirent content for each product that is consumed in the area.
+This approach further balances out population differnces in each of the collection areas.
+As the three types of granularity we consider, Lower Super Output Areas **LSOAs**, Medium Super Output Areas **MSOAs**, and **Wards**, do not all address the issue of imbalanced population distribution.
+Especially Wards, which represent electoral boundries and not census areas follow a flat peaked distribution.

+{% include Population_Distribution.html %}

+The Cesus data we process is provided by the [London Data Stores](https://data.london.gov.uk/) and covers the Data from the most recent Census, 2011, which might seem far off, however is close to the collection year of the Tesco Data in 2015.
+Some trends of population movement can happen in the four year difference, however, we don't expect to rapid changes in the socio-economic make-up of an area.

 {% include Multilayer_Nutrient_Plot.html %}

-The Cesus data we process is provided by the [London Data Stores](https://data.london.gov.uk/) and covers the Data from the most recent Census, 2011, which might seem far off, however is close to the collection year of the Tesco Data in 2015.

 <a id='PreCurs'></a>